smart-on-fhir/cumulus-library/docs/sharing-data.md

 formats: csv, and parquet.
 The former is intended for things like SME verification, while the latter is intended for transport/programmatic consumption/type safety.

-Data exported from Cumulus goes into the `cumulus_library/data_export` directory of the project, which is ignored by git by default.
-From here, you can load them into your analysis tool of choice.
-If you're using the pip package you may want to use the `--export-dir` flag to specify a path for this data if you want to manually review it, or set the `CUMULUS_LIBRARY_EXPORT_DIR` environment variable so that all future runs will export to an easy to find directory.
+When exporting/uploading data, you need to provide a path to a data directory for local reading and writing.
+Optionally, you can specify a path value to use for this in a `CUMULUS_LIBRARY_DATA_PATH` variable.
+The library will create subfolders in this directory based on the names studies you are exporting.
+These will be emptied before each export run.

 ## Uploading data to Cumulus Aggregator